feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> As an Algerian, you might enjoy singing "Ya Rayah" by Rachid Taha under the
+#> If you were Algerian, you might enjoy singing "Zina" by Bab El West or "Aicha"
+#> by Khaled when running under the rain, and perhaps "Ya Rayah" by Rachid Taha
-#> rain and "Aicha" by Cheb Khaled for a flower.
+#> when thinking of a flower.
 ```

 You can also access the history of the `broadcasting` using the